 The number of members that each constituent Council is entitled to appoint is determined by the Board every 3 years, in accordance with Schedule 1, Section 6(1) of the Land Drainage Act 1991.
 The Councils cannot just appoint anyone: they should appoint persons who have relevant knowledge or experience and have shown capacity in such matters.
 The Board may not approve the appointment of persons that do not fulfil this legal requirement, so please check out our guidance for Local Authorities when making appointments to IDBs.
 It is important to note that the appointed members do not represent the Councils themselves.
 As members of the Board they are duty bound to consider all proposals in the context of what is in the best interest of the Board, which may occasionally be different to what is in the best interest of their Council.

 The Board make the key decisions and have reserved those matters that only it can take.
 Such decisions are made at Board meetings that take place at least 3 times a year and are recorded in the Minutes.
 Board meetings are public meetings at which anyone can attend the general business sessions.
 All other matters which, by definition, the Board considers suitable for delegation or may otherwise need to be dealt with between Board meetings have been delegated to its Plenary Committees, in accordance with the Board’s Standing Orders, Scheme of Delegation and Financial Regulations.
 Decisions and Board policy are then implemented by the Chief Executive and his/her Management Team.
+The roles of the Board’s Chairman and Chief Executive in the decision-making process are clearly set out in the Division of Responsibilities policy.
 All staff are bound by the Employees Code of Conduct.